bandii/mediator/readme.md

 </p>

 # Motivation
-As a newby in the java world it was a surprise for me I could not find a pure and simple solution for decoupling my modules in my projects.
+As a newby in the java world it was a surprise for me, I could not find a pure and simple solution for decoupling my modules in my projects.
 Therefore, as a learning project, I have started this [mediator](https://en.wikipedia.org/wiki/Mediator_pattern) implementation and shared it with You.